Equine Assisted Organizations and Training

 E3A Five Question Model

-E3A will host its first international conference in Sept 2017:
+E3A hosted its first international conference in Sept 2017.

 GESTALT EQUINE INSTITUTE OF THE ROCKIES

 We offer a two year training program in Gestalt Equine Psychotherapy (GEP)™.
 You will learn the essentials of Gestalt therapy and the essentials of equine assisted psychotherapy providing a great deal of experiential work directly with the horses in this program.
 About 75% of this program will be hands on, both with horses and working with each other in an experiential way.
 Many equine programs do not include any, or have very little expectation that you will become a “horse” person.
 We will hold that you become both a “horse” person and a Gestalt therapist.
 Duey Freeman, MA, LPC and Joan Rieger, MA, LPC

 The Equine Gestalt Coaching Method® (EGCMethod) was developed by Melisa Pearce, a core founder since 1989, of the horse-human healing movement.
 The experiential nature of the method involves the horse as an active partner with the coach in the client’s exploratory process.
 The integrative approach of the equine’s interaction combined with positive coaching, somatic awareness, guidance and Gestalt methodology, assist the client in examining their life and choices made with a focus on designing a positive future.
 Read more about Melisa by clicking here.

 HEAL founder and lead therapist Leigh Shambo, MSW, LPCC has developed the HEAL Model™ of EFP, based on scientifically validated principles from the fields of neuroscience and psychology (human and animal).
 The HEAL Model™ teaches core skills for navigating and enhancing relationships, while strengthening autonomy and awareness of self.
 The horses are respected as sensitive and intelligent communicators who may guide the process in unique ways!